 Also, caffeine-containing drinks are a common cause of both diarrhea and loud stomach gurgling noises.

 Consult your doctor or dietitian if you notice any relation between stomach gurgling, diarrhea, and caffeine/alcohol consumption.

-A trial to withdraw caffeine and alcohol is the best way to figure its effects on your digestion.
+A trial to withdraw caffeine and alcohol is the best way to determine its effects on digestion.

 6- Celiac disease.

 Celiac disease is an extreme form of food intolerance.
 Celiac disease is an intolerance to a protein called “gluten.”